Enterprise AI Code Assistants for Air-Gapped Environments

 This section reviews the major commercial AI code assistants, focusing on their enterprise features, on-premises deployability, supported languages/IDEs, and suitability for air-gapped use.

-Overview: Amazon CodeWhisperer is a cloud-based AI coding assistant from AWS.
-It integrates with IDEs via the AWS Toolkit (supporting VS Code and JetBrains IDEs among others) and provides real-time code suggestions as well as AI-generated code explanations and security scans.
-CodeWhisperer was introduced in 2022 and offers both a free individual tier and a Professional tier for organizations.
-It was designed in part to excel at scenarios involving AWS services and APIs.
-For example, it can suggest code snippets for AWS SDK calls and guide developers with step-by-step integration with AWS resources.
+Overview: Amazon Q Developer (formerly known as Amazon CodeWhisperer, rebranded in April 2024) is a cloud-based AI coding assistant from AWS.
+It integrates with IDEs via the AWS Toolkit (supporting VS Code and JetBrains IDEs among others) and provides real-time code suggestions, AI-generated code explanations, security scans, and autonomous agents for multi-step tasks.
+Q Developer is part of Amazon's Q family of business-oriented generative AI services, representing a significant expansion beyond the original CodeWhisperer's scope.
+It offers both a free tier and a Pro tier ($19/user/month) for organizations.
+Q Developer was designed in part to excel at scenarios involving AWS services and APIs.
+For example, it can suggest code snippets for AWS SDK calls, answer account-level questions (like "List my Lambda functions"), generate CLI commands, and guide developers with step-by-step integration with AWS resources.
+The Pro tier includes autonomous agents that can carry out multi-step tasks like implementing new features, refactoring code, or upgrading dependencies.

-Supported Languages and IDEs: CodeWhisperer supports a more limited set of programming languages compared to some competitors.
-As of 2023, it officially supports Python, Java, JavaScript, TypeScript, and C#, with additional support for AWS automation languages (like SQL for Athena, CloudFormation snippets, etc.).
-It may also handle other languages in a basic way, but those five are the primary targets.
+Supported Languages and IDEs: Q Developer supports a range of programming languages including Python, Java, JavaScript, TypeScript, C#, and more, with additional support for AWS automation languages (like SQL for Athena, CloudFormation snippets, etc.).
+Similar to Copilot, customers can fine-tune Q Developer on their internal codebases to improve the relevancy of programming recommendations.
 In terms of IDEs, AWS provides support through extensions for Visual Studio Code and JetBrains IDEs (such as IntelliJ, PyCharm, WebStorm, etc.) via the AWS Toolkit.
-It also works in AWS Cloud9 (the cloud IDE) and AWS Lambda console, giving developers suggestions while coding in those AWS environments.
-The focus on AWS tooling is evident – outside VS Code/JetBrains, support in other editors is not as broad (for example, there’s no official support for Vim/Neovim or Visual Studio as of the latest info).
+It also works in AWS Cloud9 (the cloud IDE), AWS Lambda console, and now includes a CLI component (Q CLI) that can generate terminal commands.
+The focus on AWS tooling remains evident – outside VS Code/JetBrains, support in other editors is not as broad.
 This somewhat narrower IDE/language scope is a trade-off for its specialization in cloud tasks.

 GitHub Copilot (Enterprise)